SESSION 9: LET'S GET CRITICAL

 WHERE: Room 214, Gladstone Hotel, 1214 Queen Street W, Toronto

-CARL WILSON is the author of the acclaimed book Let’s Talk About Love: Why Other People Have Such Bad Taste.
-He is the music critic for Slate, and has taught at the University of Victoria's creative writing program.
-His work has appeared in The New York Times, The Globe and Mail, Hazlitt, and many other publications.
-He is also part of the team behind Toronto’s own Trampoline Hall Lecture Series.
+CARL WILSON is the music critic for Slate and author of the acclaimed book Let’s Talk About Love: Why Other People Have Such Bad Taste.
+His work also has appeared in The New York Times, The Globe and Mail, Hazlitt, and many other publications.
+He’s taught in the University of Victoria’s creative-writing program, and is part of the team behind Toronto’s own Trampoline Hall Lecture Series.

-*Limited seats will be available at a reduced rate of $293 + HST, and in cases of greater financial need, $100 + HST.
-You can apply for one of these spots under the Fee field on the registration form.
+*Limited seats will be available at a reduced rate of $250 + HST, You can apply for one of these spots under the Fee field on the registration form.
 Reduced rate registration is not guaranteed.